KrishnaMehta123/Suggestedits/docs/Promotions/promo-campaigns/create-promo-campaigns.md

       </td>

       <td>
         Define the budget to control how rewards are distributed.
-Budget can be set at two levels:
+Budget can be set at two levels:<br />

-        * \*Per Campaign Budget\*\*: Caps the total rewards that the campaign can distribute.
+        • **Per Campaign Budget**: Caps the total rewards that the campaign can distribute.<br />
-        * \*Per User Budget\*\*: Caps the maximum rewards a single user can receive during the campaign.\
+        • **Per User Budget**: Caps the maximum rewards a single user can receive during the campaign.<br />
         Once the defined limit is reached (per user or for the entire campaign), no further rewards are issued.
       </td>

       <td>
-        If the Per Campaign Budget is 5,000 points, rewards stop once the campaign collectively distributes 5,000 points, even if more users qualify.\
+        If the Per Campaign Budget is 5,000 points, rewards stop once the campaign collectively distributes 5,000 points, even if more users qualify.<br />
         If the Per User Budget is 500 points, each user can only receive up to 500 points during the campaign, even if they continue qualifying.
       </td>